Paul Costelloe

-Paul Costelloe (born 23 June 1945) is an Irish designer and artist.
+Paul Costelloe (23 June 1945 – 21 November 2025) was an Irish fashion designer and artist.
+After studying at the Grafton Academy of Fashion Design, he worked in Milan, Paris, New York and London.
+He set up his own label, Paul Costelloe Collections, in 1979.
+He was personal designer to Diana, Princess of Wales, from 1983 until her death in 1997.
+From the 2000s, his designs were sold by Dunnes Stores in Ireland.

 In popular culture

 In 2010, Costelloe was one of six contemporary Irish fashion designers featured on a set of Irish postage stamps issued by An Post.
 The other designers featured were Louise Kennedy, Lainey Keogh, John Rocha, Philip Treacy and Orla Kiely.

 Along with Kennedy, he was a celebrity guest judge for the 2013 final of RTÉ Television's Craft Master show.

+Death

+Costelloe died in London on 21 November 2025, at the age of 80.